 Hôtel Royal, Geneva | Online via Zoom

-The Internal Displacement Monitoring Centre’s fourth interdisciplinary conference on internal displacement will mark the 25th anniversary of IDMC and the Guiding Principles on Internal Displacement.
-It will examine how 25 years of progress can inform action today to overcome the remaining barriers to solutions to internal displacement.
+The Internal Displacement Monitoring Centre’s fourth interdisciplinary conference on internal displacement marked the 25th anniversary of IDMC and the Guiding Principles on Internal Displacement.
+It examined how 25 years of progress can inform action today to overcome the remaining barriers to solutions to internal displacement.

-Jan Egeland, Secretary-General of the Norwegian Refugee Council will give the keynote address, and IDMC will present its latest report, 25 years of progress on internal displacement.
-A distinguished panel of leaders in the field will then look at the circumstances that led to the 1998 Guiding Principles and the establishment of IDMC, including the progress achieved since, before providing insights on today's outstanding challenges and promising initiatives to address them.
-Robert Piper, Special Advisor on Solutions to Internal Displacement to the UN Secretary General will provide closing remarks.
+Jan Egeland, Secretary-General of the Norwegian Refugee Council gave the keynote address, and IDMC presented its latest report, 25 years of progress on internal displacement.
+A distinguished panel of leaders in the field then looked at the circumstances that led to the 1998 Guiding Principles and the establishment of IDMC, including the progress achieved since, before providing insights on today's outstanding challenges and promising initiatives to address them.
+Robert Piper, Special Advisor on Solutions to Internal Displacement to the UN Secretary General provided closing remarks.

-Join humanitarian and development practitioners, policymakers and donors from government and civil society at the Hôtel Royal in Geneva, Switzerland, or online, for an afternoon of engaging dialogue, new perspectives and making connections with other leaders and experts in internal displacement.
+Over 100 humanitarian and development practitioners, policymakers and donors from government and civil society came together at the Hôtel Royal in Geneva, Switzerland, and more than 100 more joined online, for an afternoon of engaging dialogue, new perspectives and making connections with other leaders and experts in internal displacement.

 Welcome and opening remarks